 What an intriguing character!
 There is one more roll I want to make before moving on.
 Trinkets.
 Rolling on the trinket table, I come up with a Crystal Doorknob.
 Again, insert enterprising DM, here.

 That’s all for now.
-Next time, I start the creative writing parts of the process.
+In Mo Jing-Yi II, I start the “creative writing” parts of the process.